French film icon Catherine Deneuve suffers stroke - Journal du Cameroun

 Deneuve is arguably the most famous French actress of all time, having starred in more than 100 films, most recently alongside Juliette Binoche in Japanese director Hirokazu Kore-eda’s “The Truth”.

-A source close to the actress had earlier told the French television news channel BFMTV that she was suffering from “exhaustion after doing too much”.
+A source had earlier told the French television news channel BFMTV that Deneuve was suffering from “exhaustion after doing too much”.

+As the news of her stroke broke, fans took to social media to post get-well-soon messages and photographs of the star in her prime.

 She has also been a staunch defender of her friend Polanski, who is wanted in the US after being convicted of raping a 13-year-old girl in the 1970s.